Children's Hospital is part of the UPMC family.

 The Child Development Unit's (CDU) psychologists and doctors have advanced training in treating childhood development and related medical, social, and behavioral concerns.

-The Developmental Medicine Program is part of the CDU at Children’s Hospital of Pittsburgh of UPMC.
+The Developmental Medicine Program is part of the CDU at UPMC Children's Hospital of Pittsburgh.

 Our developmental medicine psychologists are here to make sure that each child receives the most effective, up-to-date care available.